gvwilson/thirdbit/src/fiction/bear/index.md

 "Sorry, mother."
-Mope tucked a scrap of ribbon into his book to mark his place and set it aside to pick up his own cup of tea.
+Mope tucked a scrap of ribbon into his book to mark his place and set it aside to pick up his own cup of chai.

 They chatted for a while about nothing in particular, as people often do on quiet afternoons when everyone else is busy.